mevdschee/php-crud-api/README.md

 - "cors.allowHeaders": The headers allowed in the CORS request ("Content-Type, X-XSRF-TOKEN")
 - "cors.allowMethods": The methods allowed in the CORS request ("OPTIONS, GET, PUT, POST, DELETE, PATCH")
 - "cors.allowCredentials": To allow credentials in the CORS request ("true")
+- "cors.exposeHeaders": Whitelist headers that browsers are allowed to access ("")
 - "cors.maxAge": The time that the CORS grant is valid in seconds ("1728000")
+- "xsrf.excludeMethods": The methods that do not require XSRF protection ("OPTIONS,GET")
+- "xsrf.cookieName": The name of the XSRF protection cookie ("XSRF-TOKEN")
+- "xsrf.headerName": The name of the XSRF protection header ("X-XSRF-TOKEN")
+- "ajaxOnly.excludeMethods": The methods that do not require AJAX ("OPTIONS,GET")
+- "ajaxOnly.headerName": The name of the required header ("X-Requested-With")
+- "ajaxOnly.headerValue": The value of the required header ("XMLHttpRequest")
 - "jwtAuth.mode": Set to "optional" if you want to allow anonymous access ("required")
 - "jwtAuth.header": Name of the header containing the JWT token ("X-Authorization")
 - "jwtAuth.leeway": The acceptable number of seconds of clock skew ("5")